-The Principal authorises any member of the teaching staff on the Senior Leadership Team to search, with or without consent, for a prohibited item in the specific circumstances set out in this policy.
+The Head of School authorises any member of the teaching staff on the Senior Leadership Team to search, with or without consent, for a prohibited item in the specific circumstances set out in this policy.
 Staff may wish to consider using CCTV footage to decide whether to conduct a search.